gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-buildui.md

 3. Add a **Ripple** effect

     Feedback when interacting with UI elements is generally considered a positive.
-If you want, you can read more about Material Design’s philosophy regarding [responsive interaction](http://www.google.com.ua/design/spec/animation/responsive-interaction.html#responsive-interaction-radial-action).
+If you want, you can read more about Material Design's philosophy regarding [responsive interaction](http://www.google.com.ua/design/spec/animation/responsive-interaction.html#responsive-interaction-radial-action).

     * Add `<paper-ripple/>` to each item in the `Main.ui.xml` file.
     * We need to add a few CSS style properties to the items, so that the ripple effect is constrained within the item area.